Monocotyledon

 Monocotyledons are contrasted with the dicotyledons, which have two cotyledons.
 Unlike the monocots however, the dicots are not monophyletic and the two cotyledons are instead the ancestral characteristic of all flowering plants.
-Botanists now classify dicots into the eudicots ("true dicots") and several basal lineages from which the monocots emerged.
+Botanists now classify dicots into the eudicots ("true dicots") and several basal lineages from which both the eudicots and monocots emerged.

 The monocots are extremely important economically, culturally, and ecologically, and make up a majority of plant biomass used in agriculture.
 Common crops such as dates, onions, garlic, rice, wheat, maize, and sugarcane are all monocots.
 The grasses alone cover over 40% of Earth's land area (Note: Excluding Antarctica and Greenland.) and contribute a significant portion of the human diet.
-Other monocots, like orchids, tulips, daffodils, and lilies are common houseplants and have been the subjects of several celebrations, holidays, and artworks for thousands of years.
+Orchids, tulips, daffodils, and lilies are among the common houseplants belonging to the monocot group.